 Do you need life insurance?

-While life insurance can be a great product, it’s not for everybody.
-As we note in “7 Questions You Need to Ask Before You Buy Life Insurance“:
+Though life insurance can be a great product, it’s not for everybody.

 Term life is the better choice for many people.
 As we write:

-Term life insurance covers you for a fixed period of time and pays a death benefit if you die during that period.
-That money is tax-free, and your beneficiary can do whatever he or she wants with it.
+“Term life insurance covers you for a fixed period of time and pays a death benefit if you die during that period.
+That money is tax-free, and your beneficiary can do whatever he or she wants with it.”

 By contrast, a whole life policy will likely cost you more money, although it does offer advantages that might appeal to some people.